+Are you curious about a career as a grounds maintenance worker in the United States of America?
 Now you can learn what Grounds Maintenance Workers do, the work environment, how to become one, salary, and job outlook.

 You are strongly encouraged to watch both videos about grounds maintenance workers below, take good notes, and then visit the comments section below and share your thoughts and your knowledge on grounds maintenance workers in the United States of America.

-The median hourly wage for grounds maintenance workers was $15.49 in May 2020.
+The median hourly wages for ground maintenance workers was $15.49% in 2020.

 Employment is projected to grow 10?percentage from2019?to 2020, much faster than the average of all occupation .